Menu

 ImmunoSensation Cluster

 ImmunoSensation is a Cluster of Excellence funded by the German Research Foundation (DFG) that studies innate immunity beyond the boundaries of traditional immunology.
-Its researchers include immunologists, neurobiologists, system biologists and mathematicians from the Faculty of Mathematics and Natural Sciences at the University of Bonn as well as the German Center for Neurodegenerative Diseases, which is part of the Helmholtz Association.
+Its researchers include immunologists, neurobiologists, system biologists and mathematicians from the Faculty of Mathematics and Natural Sciences at the University of Bonn as well as the German Center for Neurodegenerative Diseases (DZNE), which is part of the Helmholtz Association.

 Imaging